enochian/enochian.github.io/_posts/2015-7-11-vision-voice.md

 However, this spelling is one of several things that Casaubon got wrong; Dee's diaries themselves identify this entity as "Coronzom," and this has been corrected in Stephen Skinner's revision of Casaubon.
 In Enochian letters, this would be:

 <center><h2><p style="font-family: Enochian Writing">MOZNOROC</p></h2></center>

+[**NOTE:** This Enochian web font, designed in 1996, is inaccurate.
+It uses the same character (Don) for Don (R) and Tal (M), a common beginner mistake; they are different characters.
+See the Enochian alphabet below.
+This means the final Tal or M is not correct, this would unfortunately have to be done by hand.
+Then again, maybe it's best not to put a demon's name online.]

 k